hxseven/ddp-dump/README.md

-Actually I used promises in the first prototype, but then somehow I got the impression that the [promises library I used][4] had a lot of dependencies and that [async][5] is more lightweight and so I switched to it.
-But then as I wrote this text and verified that again, I noticed that the promises module is actually much more lightweight.
-And now I'm too lazy to change it again ;)
+Actually I used promises in the first prototype, but then somehow I got the impression that the [promises library I used][4] had a lot of dependencies and that [async][5] was more lightweight and so I switched to it.
+However as I wrote this text and verified that again, I noticed that the promises module is actually much more lightweight.
+But now I'm too lazy to change it again ;)

 ## Credits